helidon-io/helidon-examples/examples/imperative/data-jdbc/postgres/README.md

 creates each statement, binds its positional parameters, selects a mapper, and invokes the terminal operation.

 The configuration defines a HikariCP data source named `example` and a registry-managed JDBC client named `pokemon`.
-The Service Registry injects that client into `PokemonService`.
-The client uses the configured data source and PostgreSQL JDBC driver.
+The Service Registry injects that client into `PokemonStore`.
+The client uses the configured data source and PostgreSQL JDBC driver. `PokemonStore` contains the JDBC and transaction operations, while `PokemonService` handles HTTP routing, validation, and responses.

 Use this example when you want JDBC operations to remain explicit in application code while using a registry-managed client for local transactions.
 To generate implementations from annotated repository interfaces, see the